Responsibilities and Expectations

 Patient Privacy and Confidentiality

 All patient information is confidential and should be discussed only with those involved in the patient’s care.
 Do not talk about patients in public places, no matter how softly you think you speak.
 (For more details about HIPAA refer to http://privacy.health.ufl.edu).
-It is strictly forbidden by the hospital to access any patient records outside of the hospital.
-Doing so will result in all students losing all computer privileges.
-You may not use USB ports to transfer patient information.
 If you need to work on a write-up at home, de-identify it and you may email it using ONLY your ufl.edu email account.
-Cell phones with cameras must have the camera disabled if they are to be taken in patient care areas.
-(If you would like to take a picture of a patient for medical/educational reasons, there is an official digital camera and consent form that can be obtained from the Chief Resident’s office.)
+Do NOT take patient lists or papers with patient information home with you.

 There is an anonymous, online clerkship evaluation that must be completed in order for your grade to be released.
 (We are strict about this only because we value your feedback.)
-This evaluation form can be accessed through StudyCore under medicine clerkship evaluations.
-You do not need to wait until the end of the clerkship to evaluate individual noon conferences.
-These evaluations can be accessed throughout the clerkship in StudyCore under clerkship lecture evaluations.
+This evaluation form can be accessed through New Innovations under medicine clerkship evaluations.
+Lecture evaluations will be available through new innovations.
+You will receive an automated request.

 The patient logs are a College of Medicine graduation requirement.
-To help you stay on track with this requirement, we identified 15 of the presentations that you should be able to see during this rotation.
-You are encouraged to log as many of the presentations as you can.
-Although it is not a clerkship requirement to log all 15 of them, you are required to log during this clerkship.* failure to demonstrate a reasonable effort to log (defined as less than 10 presentations logged or logging all entries the last week of the clerkship) may result in a reduction in your grade or an incomplete for the clerkship.
-If a patient you already entered develops a new problem, you may log that in as a separate entry. *We do not require you see all 15 presentations because not everyone may be able to and you have ample opportunity to see any missing presentations during your 4th year subinternship and/or required Emergency Medicine clerkship.
+To help you stay on track with this requirement, we identified 12 core presentations that you should be able to see during this rotation.
+You have also been assigned AQUIFER Cases for these presentations.
+You are required to log these 12 presentations and if you do not have a patient with the presentation, you may use the AQUIFER INTERNAL MEDICINE cases you completed as a substitute.
+Failure to log may result in a reduction in your grade or an incomplete for the clerkship.
+If a patient you already logged develops a new problem, you may log that in as a separate entry.

 Tutorial: Patient Logs in New Innovations 2016